-The RO Membrane is the key component in all reverse osmosis systems.
+RO Membranes are the key component in all reverse osmosis systems.
 The membrane itself is an extremely thin plastic sheet material that is added to other plastic sheets including a membrane support layer, a feed spacer, a permeate (treated water) carrier and finally an outer wrap.
-Once these items are wrapped around a perforated product / permeate tube the assembly becomes the RO element which has as its functional component the RO membrane.
+Once these items are wrapped around a perforated product/permeate tube the assembly becomes the RO element which has as its functional component the reverse osmosis membrane.

 wordpress theme by initheme.com